RichtersFinger/data-plumber-http/README.md

 ### Types
 #### Object
-An `Object` corresponds to the json-type 'object' and is the base for any input handler-model.
+An `Object` corresponds to the JSON-type 'object' and is the base for any input handler-model.
 Calling `assemble` on an `Object`-instance returns a `data-plumber`-`Pipeline`.
 A `Pipeline.run` expects the keyword argument `json`, a dictionary containing the input data.